-Another alternative syntax often used with structs is to declare the objects when the struct is defined by placing the object names before the final semicolon.
+Another alternative syntax sometimes used with structs (and classes) is to declare the objects when the struct is defined by placing the object names before the final semicolon.
 This position is known as the declarator list and can contain a comma-separated sequence of declarators.